choeffer/360pibot/docs/intro.rst

 The modules also enable remote controling the robots GPIOs.
-This enables executing the scripts on a laptop/computer and over e.g. WLAN remote controling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotpsot_ .
-So, the robot can freely move with a powerbank attached and have not be connected to a monitor, keyboard and mouse while controling/programming it.
+This enables executing the scripts on a laptop/computer and over e.g. WLAN remote controling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
+So, the robot can freely move with a powerbank attached and does not have to be connected to a monitor, keyboard and mouse while controling/programming it.
 The possibillity of remote controling the Raspberry Pis GPIOs is a big advantage of the used pigpio_ module.
-It is also possible to execute the scripts on the Raspberry Pi itself and connect to it over VNV, see VNC_ .
+It is also possible to execute the scripts on the Raspberry Pi itself and connect to it over VNC, see VNC_ .
 For both ways, executing the code on the Raspberry Pi itself or remote on a laptop/computer to control the GPIOs, no modifications have to be made in the source code, it works in both cases.